riscv-software-src/riscof/docs/source/plugins.rst

 Why Python Based Plugins ?
 ==========================

-- Since the entire RISCOF framework is in python it did not make sense to have the user-DUT in a separate environment.
+- Since the entire RISCOF framework is in Python it did not make sense to have the user-DUT in a separate environment.
 It would then cause issues in transferring data across these environments/domains.

 - While many prefer the conventional *Makefile/autoconf* approach, transferring the *test-list* in YAML to be used by another Makefile-environment seemed like a bad and an unscalable idea.

-- Expecting initial hesitation, we have tried to ensure that the python plugins can be made extremely simple (as crude as writing out bash instructions using shellCommand libraries).
+- Expecting initial hesitation, we have tried to ensure that the Python plugins can be made extremely simple (as crude as writing out bash instructions using shellCommand libraries).

 - Considering there would be a few backlashes in these choices, we have given enough pit-stops in the
   flow: ``validation, test-list, coverage, etc`` so one can stop at any point in the flow and move to their custom domain.

-- Having a python plugin **does not change your test-bench** in anyway.
+- Having a Python plugin **does not change your test-bench** in anyway.
 The plugins only act as a common interface between your environment and RISCOF.
-All you need to do is call the respective sim commands from within the python plugin.
+All you need to do is call the respective sim commands from within the Python plugin.

 If you do feel the flow can be further improved or changed please do drop in an issue on the official repository.